yukunchen113/ResnetCNN/README.md

 - better preprocessing for greater invariance
 - greater amount of training data
 - apply build to other platforms
+- eliminate useless code
+- add more error systems for better security and debugging

 ### Results:
 Ran on Ubuntu with Geforce GTX 1070 GPU